Do gambling systems and strategy work in casinos?

 The Martingale System

-The Martingale is perhaps the most famous casino betting system.
-Originating in 18th‑century France, it works likethis:
+The Martingale is perhaps the most famous casino betting system and is a classic example of a progressive betting system.
+Originating in 18th‑century France, the martingale betting system works like this:

 1. Start with a small bet (e.g., £5 on red in roulette).